Redundancy

 Replication

 With replication, redundancy is provided by having multiple copies (replicas) of the data written synchronously across the cluster.
 You can set the number of replication copies as needed.
-The replication level directly correlates with the number of servers that may be down without interruption in the service.
-For example, with triple replication the number of the servers that may be down simultaneously, without losing access to the data, is 2.
+The replication level directly correlates with the number of fault sets or servers that may be down without interruption in the service.
+These are all disks in two full (groups of) nodes that are in two different fault sets, or two nodes, depending on how fault sets are configured (see Fault sets).
+For example, with triple replication the number of the servers that may be down simultaneously, without losing access to the data, is two.

 Each volume or snapshot could be replicated on a different set of drives.
 Each set of drives is configured through the placement groups.
 A volume would either have all of its copies in a single set of drives in a different set of nodes, or have different copies in a different set of drives.
 There are many parameters through which you can manage replication; for details, see Volumes and Placement groups.